RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ## Flye assembly

 The assemblers [Flye](https://github.com/fenderglass/Flye) and [Canu](https://github.com/marbl/canu) are available to perform assemblies which include error correction steps.
 Canu was primarily designed to assemble whole genomes from sequenced isolates and is more computationally intensive that Flye.
 Flye has a --meta flag with designed parameters to assemble long read metagenomes.
-Here we will run Flye on our raw reads.
+Here we will run Flye on our raw reads, you will need to down sample your reads for flye to complete an assembly within the time constraints of this tutorial.

 ```